 Kilimanjaro Gear List

-For the Kilimanjaro climb, you will be packing a trekking duffel/porter bag and a daypack each day.
-You will carry your pack each day, while the porter duffel will be carried by one of your porter crew.
+For the Kilimanjaro climb, you will be packing a porter duffel bag and a daypack each day.
+You will carry your daypack each day, while the porter duffel will be carried by one of your porter crew.

 Murphy Expeditions will provide you with a porter duffle bag for the mountain.
-The maximum weight for your porter duffel is 20kg, but 17-18kg is better.
-You will want a suitcase or other luggage to leave at the hotel with extra items that do not need to go to the mountain and a smaller duffel for Safari (50 liter) if you are joining post climb.
+The maximum weight for your porter duffel is 20kg (44 lbs), but 17-18kg (37-40 lbs) is better.
+You will want a suitcase or other luggage to leave at the hotel with extra items that do not need to go to the mountain, plus a smaller duffel (50-60 liter) for the safari if you are joining after the climb.

 FOOTWEAR